Advaith318/NVDA-DCF-Valuation/README.md

 -Discounted values to the present

--Estimated the implied share price ($46.97/share) compared to the market price ($173.60/share) as of 07/17/2025
+-Estimated the implied share price ($41.49/share) compared to the market price ($173.60/share) as of 07/17/2025

--Concluded that under conservative assumptions and tapering trends, NVDA is overvalued by 27.06%
+-Concluded that under conservative assumptions and tapering trends, NVDA is overvalued by 23.90%

+-Conducted a sensitivity analysis for different WACC and TGR values

+-Conducted a comparative anlaysis comparing NVDA to AMD, Intel, and Qualcomm

 ## Methodology
 -Set TGR at 3% based on conservative long-term growth